Gaylon H. White: Sportswriting career

-Coach of a Lifetime is the inspirational story of a high school football coach who motivates and encourages ordinary kids to do extraordinary things on and off the field.
-“You’re one in a million,” Nick Saban of the University of Alabama said of Coach Cook on his induction into the Louisiana Sports Hall of Fame in 2018.
-Widely considered the greatest coach in college football history, Saban wrote the foreword to the book.
+Coach of a Lifetime is the story of a high school football coach who motivates and encourages kids to do extraordinary things on and off the field.
+Coach Nick Saban wrote the foreword to the book.

-The Best Little Baseball Town in the World is the amazing story of Crowley, Louisiana, in the 1950s.
+The Best Little Baseball Town in the World is the story of Crowley, Louisiana, in the 1950s.
 The book has it all — tragedy and triumph; mystery and mayhem; good and bad guys; the renowned and the unknown; even a famous biscuit recipe.

 Left On Base in the Bush Leagues profiles some of the most colorful characters from baseball's golden era.
 It includes the stories of players such as Ron Necciai, the only pitcher in history to strike out 27 batters in a nine-inning game; Joe Brovia, a hitter who cursed pitchers, and then, hit the cover off the ball; Bob Dillinger, a perennial .300 hitter in the majors, who was exiled to the minors because he didn't give team management the respect they wanted.

 Jim McConnell, former sports columnist and author, writes: "Meticulously researched and compellingly presented, Left On Base in the Bush Leagues is the best book on 1950's minor league baseball ever, a milestone worthy of sharing the same bookshelf with "The Glory of their Times."

 Hailed as “one of the best sports books of 2014” by Bruce Miles of the Chicago Daily Herald, The Bilko Athletic Club is about beer-loving, home run-hitting Steve Bilko and the 1956 Los Angeles Angels of the old Pacific Coast League.

 Accidental Big Leaguer covers the career of Jackson, a two-time National League All-Star in the 1950s and the last Brooklyn Dodger to hit a home run.
 The book was a grand slam with Allen Barra of the Chicago Tribune, who wrote: “We can only hope that among today’s players there’s someone as sharp and funny as Handsome Ransom Jackson to remember them.”

 Singles and Smiles traces Artie Wilson's life from Birmingham, Alabama, where he was born in 1920 to Portland, Oregon, where he lived 55 years until his death in 2010 at the age of 90.

 Artie Wilson was 30 years old when he quickly passed through the majors with the New York Giants.
 He started just one game, batting a mere 24 times.
 He slapped four singles, walked twice, swiped two bases, scored two runs and batted in another to hit .182.
 Despite his brief stay in the majors, Artie knew from five all-star seasons with the Birmingham Black Barons (1944–48) in the Negro American League that he could play with the best.
 He batted .402 for the Black Barons in 1948, the last player to top the .400 mark at the major league level.